Labor and Employment Law Under the Trump Administration: A Brief Overview for Colorado Employers

 Cole Wist has more than 25 years of litigation experience in state and federal courts across the country.
 His primary practice areas are workplace safety and health and employment litigation.
 Mr. Wist represents employers in labor and employment matters, focusing on workplace safety and health and industrial crisis management.
 He is regularly called upon to defend clients in high-stakes litigation on a wide range of matters following workplace accidents and other emergencies.
 Over the course of...

-David Zwisler is a trusted senior leader, legal advisor, and strategist with an 18-year history of navigating the complexities of compliance and developing practical solutions.
+David Zwisler is a trusted senior leader, legal advisor, and strategist with a 20+ year history of navigating the complexities of compliance and developing practical solutions.
 Mr. Zwisler is a passionate employer advocate, with a proven track record in defending against allegations and charges in multiple forums including alternative dispute resolution processes, grievance and arbitration, state and federal administrative investigations and hearings, and traditional litigation and appeals.

 Michelle has litigated dozens of state and federal class and collective actions brought against employers in a wide variety of industries, including oil and gas, manufacturing, hospitality, transportation services, engineering, and janitorial services.
 Michelle also defends clients in claims brought under Title VII, the Americans with Disabilities Act, the Age Discrimination in Employment Act, the Family and Medical Leave Act, and various state laws.
 Michelle’s litigation experience...